kissamedinov/sport-ecosystem/README.md

 ## How to run Flutter App

-1. Navigate to the `mobile` directory:
+1. Navigate to the `mobile` (or whatever you named the main folder) directory:
    ```bash
    cd mobile
    ```